-Fibroid tumors are usually benign.
-They are made up of nodules of smooth muscle cells and fibrous connective tissue, called fibrin—hence the name "fibroid" tumor.
+Uterine fibroid tumors are made up of nodules of smooth muscle cells and fibrous connective tissue, called fibrin—hence the name "fibroid" tumor.
 These tumors develop within the wall of the uterus.
+They are usually benign.

 The body makes a certain amount of enzymes in a lifetime, which often decrease with age.
 With decreasing enzyme levels, organs begin to collect deposits of fibrin.
-For some women, these deposits result in conditions such as uterine fibroid tumors and fibrocystic breast disease, especially when coupled with estrogen dominance.
+For some women, these deposits result in conditions such as uterine fibroid tumors and fibrocystic breasts, especially when coupled with estrogen dominance.

 Supplementation with certain types of enzymes assists the body in eliminating abnormal formation of fibrous tissue.
-Vitalzym, a systemic enzyme blend works extremely well to break down fibrin that makes up fibroid tumors.
+Vitalzym, a systemic enzyme blend, may help to break down fibrin that makes up fibroid tumors.

 Vitalzym contains proteolytic (protein digesting) enzymes, including serrapeptase which is a powerful fibrinolytic enzyme.
-Vitalzym can help digest the fibrin in tumors when taken at an "Activation Dose".
+Vitalzym may help to digest the fibrin in tumors when taken at an "Activation Dose".

 Please read Suggested Use of Vitalzym for Uterine Fibroids for information.